mvicha/finnet/README.md

 If everything looks correct:
 $ terraform apply ansible.out

 After the execution you should see the lb_dev and lb_staging URLs along with some other information.
-Copy the URLs and paste them in a browser to see the results.
+For security purposes the ssh_key is not displayed, but you will get it saved in the directory as ssh_key.
+You can save it to use it in the future to connect to any of the 3 deployed hosts.

+Copy the LoadBalancers URLs and paste them in a browser to see the results.
 You should see a site with the information required jumping between the 3 different containers running in the dev or staging hosts

 Here finishes the second part of the assignment.